COSC3020/theory-vs-practice-aPannell064/README.md

   reasons why this could be the case, given that reasoning with the asymptotic complexity suggests a different time.

     More elements means more memory usage.
-A computer with not very much memory and tasks running in the background could be slowed greatly by using more memory, especially if the objects populating the tree also demand a lot of memory.
+If most of a computer's memory is already being used, it might not have enough to quickly proccess ten times as many elements.
+While this wouldn't likely be a porblem if integers are being compared, real world applications often require much more complex objects.
+Comparisons of large objects could quickly use up system memory and reduce the performance of the search.

     The implementation could also just not be very good.
 There could be memory leaks for whatever reason.
 The search method could be implemented improperly.
-Additionally, if the tree is filled with more complex objects, it might be slower to compare values than it should be.
+Comparisons of complex objects, might take way more time and memory than they should.
+These would all reduce performance.

     It is often necessary to run programs remotely.
 An unstable connection, low bandwidth or excessive activity on the network could greatly impact performance and could cause the